 IIVs are delivered via intramuscular (IM) needle injection or prefilled intradermal micro-injection afterwhich the immune system responds by making antibodies to the viral HA.

-Live-Attenuated Influenza Vaccine (LAIV) is not recommended for the 2016–17 season but it is likely to be recommended in future influenza seasons.
+While Live-Attenuated Influenza Vaccine (LAIV) is not recommended for the 2017–18 season, it is likely to be recommended in future influenza seasons.
 Quadrivalent LAIVs contain two strains of Influenza A and two strains of Influenza B attenuated virus (weakened virus).

 LAIVs have been genetically manipulated to replicate efficiently at 25 degrees Celcius and not at all above 39 degrees Celsius.
 The genetic alteration limits the viral infection to cells in the cooler nasopharynx.
 LAIVs are manufactured to be delivered by intranasal mist.
 The immune system responds to the limited nasopharyngeal infection by producing antibodies.